-As part of our ongoing series on KPIs, we take a look at the budget process – planning for 2017 by reviewing your 2016 actuals and looking at future growth opportunities and the costs associated with their pursuit.
+As part of our ongoing series on KPIs, we look at the budget process – planning for 2023 by reviewing your 2022 actuals and looking at future growth opportunities and the costs associated with their pursuit.

 In the budget process – we look at what we expect revenues to be next year, the costs associated with the business, and new opportunities – new business, new product launch, or new hires.
 The basis for these forward-looking assumptions is the historical financial data from current and previous years.
 In addition, we try to incorporate trends from previous years into those projections – seasonality, pipeline reports, HR data, etc.